MSc International Sport Coaching

 How to apply

-Applications and enquiries are made directly to Learning Works via their website.
+Applications, enquiries and fee information requests should be made directly to Learning Works via their website.

 Please note that MSc International Sport Coaching is not eligible for the LJMU Alumni Award.